determined-ai/determined/docs/setup-cluster/k8s/internal-task-gateway.md

 # Internal Task Gateway

+K8s Gateway APIs allow us to expose otherwise internal Determined jobs running on remote K8s clusters to Determined master and proxies.
+This is useful for multi-resource manager setups.

+The overall set up includes setting up a Gateway controller in the K8s cluster external to Determined and configuring the Determined master to use the Gateway controller.
+Please refert to the sections below to see the configuration changes and controller requirements.

 ## Controller Support - Requirements

+High level requirements from the controller implementations are:
+- Supports Gateway APIs > v1
+- Supports TCPRoute and level 4 routing support

-supported controllers list
+TODO inline: supported controllers list from the attached markdown file. `./controller-reviews.md`

-### sample setup
-include example doc for deploying a gateway controller
+In these docs we'll be using Contour from Project Contour.

+### Sample Setup - Development
+For internal testing and development we provide a simple setup script that uses a dynamic provisioner provided by Project Contour.

+On a local dev machine you can use Minikube and Contour as the controller.
+We provide a script to simplify the process.
+This can be found in `tools/k8s/launch-minikube-with-gateway.sh`

+After you can a working K8s cluster and a Gateway controller running.
+Configure the resource manager via master config and start the Determined cluster.

 ## Configuration
+Below you'll find details on how to configure your cluster and Determined master to use the Internal Task Gateway.

-- total active proxies will be limited by: min(maxItems, portRange) (not exhaustive).
+- Total active proxies will be limited by: maxItems set in the Gateway CRD and the portRange configured for Determined (not exhaustive).

-### Gateway
-In the CRD `gateways.gateway.networking.k8s.io` `schema.openAPIV3Schema.properties.spec.properties.listeners.maxItems` defines a max limit of how many listeners can be active on a single gateway.
-This limit sets the upper bound on how many tasks can be actively proxied.

-note k8s validation complexity cost estimates.

-- limit of listeners in gateway CRD setup
 ### Master Configuration
-config explanation.

-an optional config.
-Sitting under `internal_task_gateway` key under each resource manager config in master config.
+To configure the optional InternalTaskGateway for a K8s resource manager, you need to add a struct under `internal_task_gateway` key under each of the desired resource manager configurations.

-represented by Go package `config.InternalTaskGatewayConfig` probably defined in `master/internal/config/resource_manager_config.go`
+This is represented by Go package `config.InternalTaskGatewayConfig` defined in `master/internal/config/resource_manager_config.go`
 ```go
 // InternalTaskGatewayConfig is config for exposing Determined tasks to outside of the cluster.
 // Useful for multirm when we can only be running in a single cluster.